2020 VW Golf Final Teaser Previews Taillight Design

 There will be fewer body styles of the Golf since VW has decided to drop the three-door version and the minivan-esque Sportsvan.
 The convertible died after the sixth generation, but it will live on in spirit with the peculiar T-Roc Convertible.
 Contrary to initial reports, the wagon will live to see another day, and that probably means there will be another rugged Alltrack derivative.

 Don’t get too excited just yet as the Golf SportWagen and its high-riding counterpart are not coming to the United States.
-On the flip side, the GTI and R versions are coming to the U.S. and VW has promised to reveal bot hot hatches in 2020.
+On the flip side, the GTI and R versions are coming to the U.S. and VW has promised to reveal both hot hatches in 2020.

 The adjacent teaser image is actually part of an announcement made by VW to livestream the Golf 8’s reveal on October 24 from 4 PM to 5:50 PM GMT (6 PM to 7:50 PM CEST / 10 AM to 11:50 AM Eastern).
 It goes without saying that Motor1.com will have the livestream up on the website first thing Thursday morning.